VSSSE/VSS-DOC/SRS.md

 [Requirements for reliability of the system should be specified here.
 Some suggestions follow:

-- Availability—specify the percentage of time available ( xx.xx%), hours of use, maintenance access, degraded mode operations, and so on.
+- Availabilityâ€”specify the percentage of time available ( xx.xx%), hours of use, maintenance access, degraded mode operations, and so on.
-- Mean Time Between Failures (MTBF) — this is usually specified in hours, but it could also be specified in terms of days, months or years.
+- Mean Time Between Failures (MTBF) â€” this is usually specified in hours, but it could also be specified in terms of days, months or years.
-- Mean Time To Repair (MTTR)—how long is the system allowed to be out of operation after it has failed?
+- Mean Time To Repair (MTTR)â€”how long is the system allowed to be out of operation after it has failed?
-- Accuracy—specifies precision (resolution) and accuracy (by some known standard) that is required in the system&#39;s output.
+- Accuracyâ€”specifies precision (resolution) and accuracy (by some known standard) that is required in the system&#39;s output.
-- Maximum Bugs or Defect Rate—usually expressed in terms of bugs per thousand lines of code (bugs/KLOC) or bugs per function-point( bugs/function-point).
+- Maximum Bugs or Defect Rateâ€”usually expressed in terms of bugs per thousand lines of code (bugs/KLOC) or bugs per function-point( bugs/function-point).
-- Bugs or Defect Rate—categorized in terms of minor, significant, and critical bugs: the requirement(s) must define what is meant by a &quot;critical&quot; bug; for example, complete loss of data or a complete inability to use certain parts of the system&#39;s functionality.]
+- Bugs or Defect Rateâ€”categorized in terms of minor, significant, and critical bugs: the requirement(s) must define what is meant by a &quot;critical&quot; bug; for example, complete loss of data or a complete inability to use certain parts of the system&#39;s functionality.]

 1.
   1.
     1. 3.3.1&lt;Reliability Requirement One&gt;
+    tbd

 [The requirement description.]